Nabinchowdhury/DistanceWind-E-Learning-Client-Side/README.md

     • On courseDetails page there is a button where you ca download details of ypur selected course with on just a click.
     • Firebase OAuth is integreted to sign/log in or out. without log in private routes wont be shown
     • Environment variable is used for secure browsing.
+    • In the PremiumCheckout route a Coupon card is added. you can scratch and win conis.
+And Who Knows!!
+You may get a course free.
     • Hosted in Firebase app.

 For Server Side: